sm18lr88/OpenAI_TTS_GUI/ARCHITECTURE.md

 - `config/theme` requires PyQt6 — only imported by gui/
 - `core/` has zero Qt imports — pure Python logic
 - `tts/_service` has zero Qt imports — pure Python, uses callbacks
+- `tts/_service` owns OpenAI retry policy for synthesis runs and disables SDK retries for this path
 - `gui/workers` wraps TTSService in a QThread for non-blocking UI
 - `keystore/` and `presets/` are standalone, depend only on config/settings